RADIUM AGE: 1925

 • G.K.
 Chesterton’s Tales of the Long Bow, tall tales of literalized figures of speech (the Thames, thanks to industrial pollution, is easily set on fire) which culminate in a near-future English revolution.

 • Gilbert Collins’s The Starkenden Quest (1925).
-An underground civilization is located somewhere north of Khmer, whose primordial dwarf inhabitants (they are not throwbacks, as wvolution seems to have passed them by) are enthralled by an immortal blonde priestess.
+An underground civilization is located somewhere north of Khmer, whose primordial dwarf inhabitants (they are not throwbacks, as evolution seems to have passed them by) are enthralled by an immortal blonde priestess.
 A great flood ends the tale.

 • Gastão Cruls’s A Amazônia misteriosa (1925; trans J T W Sadler as The Mysterious Amazonia.
 An adventure novel featuring a tribe of warrior women (descended from the Incas) and a German scientist who performs Moreau-like experiments on Indians.